ozcansid000/Simplex-Algorithm-Term-Project/README.md

 comprehensive and this algorithm can really be applied to almost any optimization problem.
 I will include some of these in the demo for the TP3 deliverable.

-THANK YOU SO MUCH FOR TAKING THE TIME TO GUIDE ME THROUGH THIS PROCESS!!!!